tachyon-lhc/titanic-data-analysis/README.md

 A focused machine learning project based on the Kaggle Titanic dataset, dedicated to predicting passenger survival.
 This repository provides the complete workflow from data exploration to final prediction.

-## ✨ Project Highlights

-This project includes in-depth analysis and modeling:

-1.  **Exploratory Data Analysis (EDA):** Visual insights into the data's core relationships.
-2.  **Feature Engineering:** Strategic data preparation for optimal model performance.
-3.  **Predictive Modeling:** Training and evaluation of machine learning classifiers.
-4.  **Reporting:** Detailed metrics and final prediction generation.

 ## 📊 Key Visualizations & Reports

-The project uses visualizations to clearly illustrate the most impactful features:
+The project uses visualizations to clearly illustrate the most interesting features:

 | Visualization              | Description                                                            | Insight                                                       |
 | :------------------------- | :--------------------------------------------------------------------- | :------------------------------------------------------------ |